 - When an image is posted, is their sufficient information for the image to be perceived without sight?

-- Is their a clear outline, can visitors easily scan down the page?
+- Is there a clear outline, can visitors easily scan down the page?

 - When audio or video is posted, is a text alternative available?